ACanalejo/ACanalejo.github.io/_pages/research.md

 ## Work in progress

 ### Canalejo-Molero, Álvaro.
-Does parliamentary entry increase satisfaction with democracy?
-Comparative evidence from a three-fold study
+Does Parliamentary Entry Increase Satisfaction with Democracy?
+Comparative Evidence from a Three-fold Study
 <details>

 <summary>Read more</summary>